dcinzona/ACMN_Error_Logger/README.md

 ### In Progress

-* Adding support for custom logging modules / plugins (these will be implementations of abstract classes)
+* Adding support for custom logging modules / plugins (these will be implementations of abstract classes).
+Take a look at `ACMN_Logger_Service_PE.cls` as an example of how to implement your own logging service.
+  * Custom logging services must have a related `ACMN_Logger_Setting` Custom Metadata Type record.